traPtitech/traQ/docs/deployment.md

     - Setting up some external OAuth2 providers (`externalAuth`) may help users signup using existing accounts.
 - If you want a private instance, set `allowSignUp` to `false`.
     - You can use `externalAuth.github.allowedOrganizations` to only allow signup of your GitHub organization members.
-    - Otherwise, an admin or external app have to manually set accounts up via `POST /api/v3/users`.
+    - Otherwise, an admin or external app has to manually set accounts up via `POST /api/v3/users`.
-- For the maximum user experience, try to configure Elasticsearch, FCM, and Skyway to enable message search, notification, and Qall feature, respectively.
+- For the maximum user experience, try to configure Elasticsearch, FCM, and Skyway to enable message search, notification, and Qall features, respectively.

 The followings are example configurations.